HackathonUG2k19/HackathonUG2k19.github.io/README.md

 Try to prioritize similar technologies, and work together to make something cool.

 ## Submission
 Each team will get a repository in this organization and we recommend working on another working fork in your own account.
 You can always merge the two repos in form of a PR, and only the team leader will be able to do this.
 This should have a "Readme.md" file that should be the primary thing that will be presented in the Presentation phase.
+Further details will be conveyed.

 ## Prizes
 The real treasure is the friends and skills you learnt on the way!
 Lmao not really..<br>
 Here are some prizes you could win :
 <ul>
   <li>Awesome T-Shirts by E-Cell</li>
-  <li>TODO</li>
+  <li>Amazing projects to include in your resume</li>
   </ul>